Tree automata and pigeonhole classes of matroids: I: Decidability and definability

 \begin{lemma} There is a minor-closed class, \mcal{M}, of matroids with the following properties.
 Each matroid in \mcal{M} has rank (and therefore branch-width) at most three.
 Furthermore \mcal{M} has bounded decomposition-width, and is therefore pigeonhole.
 However, \mcal{M} has an undecidable \mso\ theory, so \mcal{M} is not definable. \end{lemma}

 \begin{proof} We consider the classes consisting of all matroids with rank at most two, all path matroids, and some subset of the polygon matroids.
 The fact that these classes have bounded decomposition-width follows from \Cref{dubber}.
 The number of such classes is the cardinality of the power set of the natural numbers, so there are uncountably many such classes.
 Assume that every such class has a decidable theory.
 There are countably many Turing Machines, so we let $\mcal{M}_{1}$ and $\mcal{M}_{2}$ be two distinct such classes, such that exactly the same Turing Machine decides the theories of $\mcal{M}_{1}$ and $\mcal{M}_{2}$.
 Therefore $\mcal{M}_{1}$ and $\mcal{M}_{2}$ satisfy exactly the same \mso\ sentences.
 Without loss of generality, we can let $P$ be a polygon matroid in $\mcal{M}_{1}$ but not in $\mcal{M}_{2}$.
 It is easy to express the statement `this matroid is not isomorphic to $P$' in \mso.
-This sentence is a theorem for $\mcal{M}_{2}$, but not for $\mcal{M}_{1}$, so we have a contradiction. \end{proof}
+This sentence is a theorem for $\mcal{M}_{2}$, but not for $\mcal{M}_{1}$, so we have a contradiction.
+Therefore there are classes that have undecidable theories.
+Any class fails to be definable by virtue of \Cref{quaker}. \end{proof}